lucalista/shinestacker/docs/gui.md

-Using a configurable brush, it is possible to copy small areas from a specific layer, including the focus-stacked image, to the master layer in order to correct small decects, like dust grains in front of the main subject, artiefacts and so on.
+Using a configurable brush, it is possible to copy small areas from a specific layer, including the focus-stacked image, to the master layer in order to correct small decects, like dust grains in front of the main subject, artifacts and so on.

 The retouched master image can be saved either individually or as multilayer TIFF file (in general much heavier) for further editing.
 It is also possible to manually import source layers in case